smdogroup/eigenvector-aggregate-buckling/README.md

 - `topo_opt.py` is the main file for the topology optimization for the beam, column, and square plate.
 - `settings.py` contains the default parameters and input arguments for the topology optimization.
 - `domain.py` contains the beam, column, and square plate domain definitions.
+- `jobs.sbatch` is the SLURM script used to run the code on Georgia Tech's PACE cluster.
+- `run.sh` is the bash script used to run the code.
 - `output` folder used to save the output figures and log files.
+- `src` folder contains the source code rewritten using the Kokkos library for the parallel computation.
+The code is written in C++ and can be compiled using the CMakeLists.txt file.
 - `other` folder contains the code for generating the figures in the paper, helper functions,
-- `jobs.sbatch` is the SLURM script used to run the code on Georgia Tech's PACE cluster.
-- `run.sh` is the bash script used to run the code.

 ## Usage
 The code is written in Python 3.
 To run the code, you need to install the following packages: